justintaddei/v-shared-element/README.md

   By default, all shared-elements, with a matching element on the next page, will be activated when the route changes—regardless of their position in the document.
 With `restrictToViewport` set to `true`, only those elements which are in the viewport will be activated (those outside the viewport will behave as normal elements).

+  > **Recommended:**
+  > Setting this to `true` makes navigation feel smoother.
+  > This setting is disabled by default to preserve backwards compatibility.

   **`restrictToViewport: true`**

   ![](https://raw.githubusercontent.com/justintaddei/v-shared-element/assets/restrictToViewport.gif)